Dear Reader,

 “Start with an attitude of presuming success.
 If you don’t, investors will smell this uncertainty on you; it'll permeate your words and actions.”

-“There are three building blocks that drive valuations: (1) Financial performance including revenues, growth, and earnings; (2) Product/service/distribution; (3) Team.”
+The Entrepreneurial Bible to Venture Capital: Inside Secrets From the Leaders in the Startup Game“There are three building blocks that drive valuations: (1) Financial performance including revenues, growth, and earnings; (2) Product/service/distribution; (3) Team.”

 “When you are deciding which company to invest in as an angel or VC, I would advise you to look first at the management, then at the size of the market, and then after these two look at the idea or technology.”